-Alkaline phosphatase is group of enzymes that remove phosphate groups from many types of molecules in the body.
-They work best in an environment that is alkaline, or basic (rather than acidic).
-These enzymes are found throughout the body, but are especially concentrated in the liver, kidney, bone tissue, bile duct, and in the placenta in pregnant women.
+Alkaline phosphatase is a group of enzymes that remove phosphate groups from many types of molecules in your body.
+They work best in environments that are alkaline, or basic, rather than acidic.
+They’re found throughout your body, but they tend to be especially concentrated in your liver, kidney, bone tissue, and bile duct.
+They’re also concentrated in the placenta of pregnant women.

-When the results are available, your doctor will discuss them with you.
-You will talk about what the results mean and what you should do next.
-Scores for a LAP test can range from zero to 400, with scores between 20 and 100 being normal.
+When your test results are available, your doctor will discuss them with you.
+They will help you understand what the results mean and discuss follow-up steps.
+Scores for the LAP test can range from zero to 400, with those between 20 and 100 being considered normal.

-A score that is higher than normal may be caused by:
+A score that’s higher than normal may be caused by:

 Written by: Mary Ellen Ellis